A great experience provided to the prospect is directly proportional to a streamlined and smooth sales process conducted by a sales rep.

 A study carried by Segment found out that 49% of buyers have made impulse purchases after receiving a more personalized experience.
-It may sound simple, but, converting a client into a customer depends on a lot of factors such as robust market research, proper outreach, personalized problem solving, smooth customer interactions, etc.
+It may sound simple, but, converting a client into a customer depends on a lot of factors such as robust market research, proper outreach, personalized problem-solving, smooth customer interactions, etc.

 What is sales enablement?

 As the word suggests, it means ‘enabling’ the sales folks to close faster and better.
-Providing access to certain tools to enhance their sales cycle and transferring the right skills and knowledge to maximise buyer interactions are the main requirements of a sales enablement tool.
+Providing access to certain tools to enhance their sales cycle and transferring the right skills and knowledge to maximize buyer interactions are the main requirements of a sales enablement tool.

 All the resources that are to be provided to the sales reps are developed internally with various teams such as customer support, product marketing, etc. who collaborate regularly to ensure the sales personnel stay up-to-date with the product features, client requirements and can present the right document to the right prospect at the right time.